puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

             dbpassword = <PASSWORD FOR CONSOLE'S MYSQL USER>
             dbserver = localhost

-    If you chose a different MySQL user name for Puppet Dashboard when you originally installed PE, use that user name as the `dbuser` instead of "dashboard".
+    If you chose a different PostgreSQL user name for Puppet Dashboard when you originally installed PE, use that user name as the `dbuser` instead of "dashboard".
 If the database is served by a remote machine, use that server's hostname instead of "localhost".
 * If you configured the puppet master to not send reports to the Dashboard, you must configure it to report to the console now:

         [master]
             # ...
             reports = https, store
             reporturl = https://<CONSOLE HOSTNAME>:<PORT>/reports/upload
-* Puppet agent on this node also has some new requirements:
+* Puppet agent on this node also has a new requirement:

         [agent]
-            # support filebucket viewing when using compliance features:
-            archive_files = true

             # if you didn't originally enable pluginsync, enable it now:
             pluginsync = true